 Many people believe that it’s better to learn something in a group rather than individually.
 Do you agree or disagree?

-There are many ways to learn something and each person has different preference whether to learn in a group or individually.
-Especially these days the importance of learning with their peer group has been illuminated as an effective way to learn easier and faster, and some say that it is even better than learning individually.
+There are many ways to learn something and each person has a different preference whether to learn in a group or individually.
+Especially these days the importance of learning with one’s peer group has been illuminated as an effective way to learn easier and faster, and some say that it is even better than learning individually.
 I partially agree with this statement given that it truly depends on the type of subject that you want to learn.

-The greatest benefit that you can get by learning in group is that they have learning partners where you can get motivation, feedback, and knowledge.
-By setting a common goal and checking other’s status on achieving a learning goal can inspire you and help you keep up with what you are learning.
-This could fit well when you aim to learn something that you need other’s opinion or motivation such as sports.
+The greatest benefit that one can get by learning in a group is that one have learning partners where you can get motivation, feedback, and knowledge.
+Setting a common goal and checking others’ status on achieving a learning goal can inspire you and help you keep up with what you are learning.
+This could fit well when you aim to learn something that you need others’ opinion or motivation on such as sports.
 You would need someone who can correct your position and stimulate you to not to give up

 However, learning in a group also has a critical drawback by which it can rather degrade your motivation especially when you form a learning group with your close friends.
 Many people tend to think that they would enjoy learning more if they are with their close friends, but this can lead you to forget about your initial aim of study.
-When I was in my university, I gathered my close friends to study together on some common courses that we were taking, and most of them ended up not being as productive as what we initially thought.
-More excuses came out on why they could not participate in the group study each day and they became not prioritizing our study meetings in daily schedule because they expected that the other members would understand as close friends.
+When I was in my university, I gathered my close friends to study together on some common courses that we were taking, and most of them ended up not being as productive as we initially thought.
+More excuses came out as to why they could not participate in the group study each day and they began not prioritizing our study meetings in the daily schedule because they expected that the other members would understand as close friends.

-Therefore, if you want to learn something that requires greater concentration and well-organized scheme, individual study could yield better result in a shorter period.
+Therefore, if you want to learn something that requires greater concentration and a well-organized scheme, individual study could yield better results in a shorter period.
 (325 words)

 FEEDBACK